RadioAstronomySoftwareGroup/pyuvdata/docs/uvbeam_tutorial.rst

 UVBeam: Selecting data
 ----------------------
-The select method lets you select specific image axis indices (or pixels if pixel_coordinate_system is HEALPix), frequencies and feeds (or polarizations if beam_type is power) to keep in the object while removing others.
+The :meth:`pyuvdata.UVBeam.select` method lets you select specific image axis indices (or pixels if pixel_coordinate_system is HEALPix), frequencies and feeds (or polarizations if beam_type is power) to keep in the object while removing others.

 a) Selecting a range of Zenith Angles
 *************************************